NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 to a location and with a naming convention such that they can be used by ``jitter_solve``.
 That is illustrated in :numref:`jitter_dg`.

+This program can read interest point matches in the ISIS control network format, using the option ``--isis-cnet``.
+See :numref:`ba_out_files` in the the ``bundle_adjust``  manual for more details about control networks and this format.
+Unlike that program, ``jitter_solve`` does not save an updated control network, as this tool changes the triangulated points only in very minor ways.

 .. _jitter_ctx:

 Example 1: CTX images on Mars